 How does a Rally work?

-- Knowbility trains the designer/developer teams on accessibility.
+- Knowbility trains registered AIR designer/developer teams on accessibility.

-- Knowbility trains nonprofits, community groups and artists about digital inclusion and the qualities of a welcoming, complete website.
+- Knowbility trains registered nonprofits, community groups and artists – AIR clients – about digital inclusion and the qualities of a welcoming, complete website.

 - Knowbility pairs each designer/developer team with a nonprofit, community group and artist to create a website that welcomes everyone.

-- For 6 weeks the pairs work together to design and build awesome, accessible websites (8 weeks for university teams competing in AIR-U).
+- For five-six weeks, the pairs work together to design and build awesome, accessible websites (8 weeks for university teams competing in AIR-U).

 - Knowbility’s accessibility judges evaluate and score each website and pick the winners!